Special Educational Needs and Disabilities (SEND)

 In Year 6, the children will have the opportunity to visit all the local high schools for taster sessions in September, before they apply to high schools.
 Once your child has been allocated a high school, they will then take part in further transition days at the high school where they experience lessons and find out more about the school.
 For children with special educational needs, there will be extra visits to the high school to meet with the staff that will support them.
 During these times, pupils can be accompanied by a member of our staff to ensure that they are fully supported in the transition to high school.
 Information will be provided to any new school (primary or secondary) a child moves to.

 Who can I contact for further information?

-Miss Wood is the school’s SENDCo along with Mr Bullough to support.
+Miss Wood is the school’s SENDCo.
 If any parents or prospective parents wish to discuss any concerns they have regarding their child’s additional needs, please contact the school to arrange a meeting with Miss Wood.
-In addition, Miss Smith is also responsible for the pastoral welfare of your child and will welcome meetings with any parents to discuss concerns.
+In addition, the Learning Mentor is also responsible for the pastoral welfare of your child and will welcome meetings with any parents to discuss concerns.
 Furthermore, your child’s class teacher is available to discuss your child’s progress and development.
-Miss Wood and Miss Smith can also provide details of external agencies who parents can contact for support or advice.
+Miss Wood can also provide details of external agencies who parents can contact for support or advice.

 Consultation with Parents December 2018